What is the Cash Conversion Cycle?

-- Low CCCs are often a byproduct of clearing out inventory quickly, possessing bargaining power over suppliers, and having payment collection processes in place that are effective at retrieving cash from customers that paid on credit.
+- Lower CCC: Low CCCs are often a byproduct of clearing out inventory quickly, possessing bargaining power over suppliers, and having payment collection processes in place that are effective at retrieving cash from customers that paid on credit.

 CCCs that are high relative to the industry benchmark indicate that a larger proportion of the company’s cash is tied up in its operations – for instance, the company might be holding onto inventory in its storage facilities for an extensive duration of time before those items are sold.

 Cash Conversion Cycle Formula

 - Cash Conversion Cycle = DIO + DSO – DPO